Navigate this page

 • Linkages between the Climate and Ecological Emergencies have been improved

-• Links to the Districtwide Design Guide Supplementary Planning Document and Public Realm Design Guide Supplementary Planning Document have been strengthened and explained better in terms of how they work with existing policy, building regulations and aspirations to go further – particularly regarding building standards.
+• There are two documents – the Districtwide Design Guide Supplementary Planning Document and Public Realm Design Guide Supplementary Planning Document.
+These have strengthened and explained our plans better by showing how we work with existing policy, building regulations and desire to go further – particularly around building standards.
 Linkages have been added in relation to the Somerset West and Taunton Net Zero Carbon Toolkit in a similar vein

-• Changes clarify that once in force, compliance with Part L 2021 of the Building Regulations will supersede the specific carbon reduction requirements of policy DM5, although other parts of DM5 will continue to be relevant.
-But developers are strongly encouraged to aspire towards zero carbon and the higher aspirational standards set out in the Districtwide Design Guide Supplementary Planning Document and the Somerset West and Taunton Net Zero Carbon Toolkit
+• Changes clarify that once in force, compliance with Part L 2021 of the Building Regulations will replace the specific carbon reduction requirements of policy DM5.
+Other parts of DM5 will continue to be relevant.
+Developers are strongly encouraged to aspire towards zero carbon and the higher aspirational standards set out in the Districtwide Design Guide Supplementary Planning Document and the Somerset West and Taunton Net Zero Carbon Toolkit

 • Changes note that in advance of national mandatory requirements coming into force, our existing planning policies do not explicitly require biodiversity net gain in all circumstances.
-However, the council will seek to secure a 10% net gain in biodiversity from development proposals through a combination of existing policies, the National Planning Policy Framework, the declaration of an Ecological Emergency and clear intent from the Environment Act including the incoming upgraded Natural Environment and Rural Communities Act duty for local authorities to conserve and enhance biodiversity
+The Council will seek to secure a 10% net gain in biodiversity from development proposals.
+This will be through a combination of existing policies, the National Planning Policy Framework, the declaration of an Ecological Emergency and clear intent from the Environment Act.
+And it will include the incoming upgraded Natural Environment and Rural Communities Act duty for local authorities to conserve and enhance biodiversity.

 • Various other minor changes are included